brianhouse/art_and_code/resources/artists.md

-## A randomized selection of media artists
+## A random and randomized selection of code-based artists
 - Brenna Murphy
 - Laurie Spiegel
 - Jonas Lund